frdedynamics/robotics-lab-documentation/source/texts/course-specific/ros_robot_navigation.rst

 Reading the map
 ==========================================
 The map data published by the SLAM algorithm has the type OccupancyGrid.
-It is a list of integer values where each value gives shows the probability of an obstacle being there with a value between 0 and 100, where 100 (displayed in rviz as black) means high probability and 0 (white) means no obstacle.
+It is a list of integer values where each value shows the probability of an obstacle being there with a value between 0 and 100, where 100 (displayed in rviz as black) means high probability and 0 (white) means no obstacle.
 The map values can also be -1 which stands for unknown areas.

 .. figure:: ../../_static/images/ros/slam_map.PNG
           :align: center